RJbalikian/SPRIT-HVSR/README.md

 # Citation
 If you are using this package, please use the following citation:

-Riley Balikian, Hongyu Xaio, Alexandra Sanchez, Jason Thomason.
+`Riley Balikian, Hongyu Xaio, Alexandra Sanchez.
 SPRIT HVSR: An open-source software package for processing, analyzing, and visualizing ambient seismic vibrations.
 Proceedings of the Geological Society of America, 2023.
-Pittsburgh, PA.
+Pittsburgh, PA.`